 In the second quarter of 2021, DoorDash had 58 percent of its users exclusively ordering from them.
 The company had the highest percentage of exclusive users compared to every other food delivery company.

 Much like other similar food delivery service apps, it’s fairly easy to sign up to do deliveries for these companies.
+Many ask how old you have to be to DoorDash, or whether your driving record has to be flawless.
 In the case of DoorDash, their requirements are:

 However, just because you have your own car and pay the insurance every month doesn’t mean you’re good to go to work as a food delivery driver.
 Sure, your personal insurance will suffice to sign up for these independent contractor gigs, but in the event of an accident — like a car crash— you would probably end up getting the short end of the stick, since your insurance most likely wouldn’t cover it.

 Since doing these types of jobs requires an additional commercial or business-use policy, your personal insurance most likely won’t cover any damages.
 And since these companies don’t usually cover their independent contractors, you’ll end up with the short end of the stick.

 In order to work for companies like DoorDash, drivers need a personal auto insurance policy that covers the commercial use of a car.
 The rates for business use of a car are significantly higher than the ones for personal use, and that is because the risks of being on the road increase due to:

 Commercial and business-use policies are designed to cover the risks when you use your personal car for commercial uses.
 Food delivery services are still a novelty, and the insurance industry is still adapting to the changes.
 That’s why it’s very important to check with your current insurance carrier on what your options are in terms of coverage if you’re considering working as an independent contractor for food delivery services.